Tattva (Shaivism): Śuddha Vidyā

 Also known as Sadvidyā or Kriyā.
 In this tattva the tri-murthis manifest.
 Jnānaśakti is more initiative than kriyaśakti in Śuddhavidyā tattva.
 Here, "self-ness" and "this-ness" become balanced.
 The other three acts of Panchakritya - creation, maintenance and destruction happen at the suddhavidya.

 These five tattvas are the Absolute which leads to the moksha of souls.
 Or this five tattvas can be seen as retrogradation of souls from lower state to its higher steps towards liberation.

 Seven pure-impure tattvas

 Pure-impure tattvas or Vidya tattvas are described as the "instruments" that assist the souls for their liberation.
 Soul or Atman is considered as "Purusha tattva" here, while the final manifestation of almighty is known as "Maya tattva".
 Maya manifests into five more tattvas known as "kanchukas" and these six tattvas adjoins the pusursha tattva and thus, produce seven vidya tattvas.

 Māyā

 Maya hides the divine nature of created beings as it creates the sense of separateness from the Divine and from each other.

 The five kanchukas

-Kanchukas can be fairly translated as cloaks.
+Kanchukas can be fairly translated as veils.
 They block the subject from recognising the divine nature of the Universe.